2.6: The Brain

 Figure 19: A midsagittal plane showing the interior of the brain and the locations of several limbic-system structures, including the hippocampus, amygdala, and cingulate cortex.

 Hippocampus.
-The hippocampus is a seahorse shaped structure involved in memory, learning, and spatial processing (Figures 19 and 20).
+The hippocampus is a seahorse-shaped structure involved in memory, learning, and spatial processing (Figures 19 and 20).
 The hippocampus is richly connected to many cortical and subcortical regions.
-During learning, the connection strengths of hippocampal neurons change, and those changes are thought to be important for particular aspects of memory, particularly the ability to remember more of an event or stimulus when exposed to only part of it (pattern completion), and to remember events or stimuli as distinct from each other (pattern separation).
+During learning, the connection strengths of hippocampal neurons change, and those changes are important for particular aspects of memory, particularly the ability to remember more of an event or stimulus when exposed to only part of it (pattern completion), and to remember events or stimuli as distinct from each other (pattern separation).
 Damage to the hippocampus produces memory deficits.
 Hippocampus damage occurs early in Alzheimer’s disease, and extensive damage can lead to anterograde amnesia (the inability to form new memories).
 The hippocampus is also important for spatial navigation.
 As discovered in rats and mice, many neurons in the hippocampus respond as “place cells,” meaning that they fire bursts of action potentials when the animal passes through a specific place in its environment.

 Figure 20.
 Location of the hippocampus in red.